microsoft/vscode-chrome-debug/README.md

 To use this extension, you must first open the folder containing the project you want to work on.

 ### Launch
-An example `launch.json` config.
+Two example `launch.json` configs.
 You must specify either `file` or `url` to launch Chrome against a local file or a url.
+If you use a url, set `webRoot` to the directory that files are served from.
+This can be either an absolute path or a path relative to the workspace (the folder open in Code).
+If `webRoot` isn't set, it defaults to the workspace.
 ```
 {
     "version": "0.1.0",